Five Delicious Vegetables to Plant in June

 Bush beans mature in about 55 days, and the harvest can be extended if you plant a row every week or two through mid-summer.
 Pole beans, which are preferred for square foot gardens or where space is limited, take about 10 days longer.
 Either way, a June planting of green beans will work out very well.

-Summer Vegetables for Small Spaces
+4. Carrots, Summer Veggies for Small Spaces

 The carrot is one of those vegetables that is so amazing from your own garden that once you get used to them, the typical grocery store carrot will pale in comparison.
 The good news is that you don't need much room to grow them, and sowing seeds in June or even later is just fine.
 You can choose to grow carrots in their own space, or sow them amongst the tomatoes where there is free ground.
 Carrots and tomatoes make lovely companions.